How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

 Conclusion

-There are several next steps you could take from here.
-For example, we recommend that you read our guide on setting SSL certificates on the Nginx server to ensure that your website provides content over a secure SSL (HTTPS) connection.
+You could take several next steps from here.
+For example, we recommend reading our guide onย setting SSL certificates on the Nginx serverย to ensure your website provides content over a secure SSL (HTTPS) connection.

 Thanks for your time!
 We hope you find this guide useful.
 Your feedback and comments are most welcome.